kenneth-lange/java-nlp-sentiment/README.md

 The purpose of this project is to make it easy to get started with **sentiment analysis** in Java:

-You can basically give a natural language sentence, such as "Cats are wonderful!", as **input** and then get its sentiment as **output**.
+The `SentimentAnalyzer` class takes a natural language sentence, such as "Cats are wonderful!", as **input** and then it gives the sentencen's sentiment as **output**.
 The sentiment will be one of the five categories listed below:

 * Very positive
 * Positive